 Philip is a UK national.
 He was called to the Bar of England and Wales by the Honourable Society of the Inner Temple in 1989 and elected a Master of the Bench in 2013.
 In addition to being a practising barrister, he is a chartered arbitrator (CIArb) and accredited mediator (CEDR).

-Philip’s recent arbitrations (either as counsel or as arbitrator) have involved disputes arising out of aircraft charter agreements, agreements for the provision of armed security and logistics in areas of conflict, construction agreements, sub-development agreements, operating agreements, production sharing agreements, distribution agreements and diverse joint venture agreements.
+Philip’s recent arbitrations (either as counsel or as arbitrator) have involved disputes arising out of aircraft charter agreements, agreements for the provision of armed security and logistics in areas of conflict, construction agreements, real estate development agreements, operating agreements, distribution agreements and treaty-protected foreign investment agreements.

 Philip has been involved in a number of initiatives relating to arbitration in Dubai and the wider United Arab Emirates.
 From 2007 to 2008 he worked with the Federal Ministry of Economy on the production of the 2008 draft Federal Arbitration Law.
 During this same period, he was also a member of the Dubai International Financial Centre's 2008 arbitration law steering committee.

 Philip has lectured annually on international commercial arbitration for the University of Pretoria and the Arbitration Foundation of Southern Africa (AFSA) since 2003, and for the Chartered Institute of Arbitrators since 2006.
 He is a member of the ICC Commission on Arbitration and ADR.